-Why does a barbershop need insurance?
-As the owner of a barber shop, you face unique risks in the day-to-day services you provide.
+Why do barbers need insurance?
+Barbers face unique risks in the day-to-day services you provide.
 You work with scissors and sharp blades.
-You may work with different chemicals to dye hair that could cause an allergic reaction.
+You may work with different chemicals to dye customers' hair that could cause an allergic reaction.
 You have clients walking in and out of your building.
 Perhaps you manage other barbers and stylists.
-Barber shops need business insurance for protection in all of these situations.
+Barbershops need business insurance for protection in all of these situations.
 What type of insurance do you need?
 Read this guide to learn more about how to protect your small business with barber insurance.

-A business owners’ policy is a bundle of common insurance coverages any small business owner might need.
+A business owners’ policy is a convenient package of common insurance coverages any small business owner might need.
 It is often a great way to save money on business insurance.
-A BOP usually consists of general liability insurance, commercial property insurance, and business interruption insurance (and sometimes one or more industry-specific policies).
+A business owners' policy usually consists of general liability insurance, commercial property insurance, and business interruption insurance (and sometimes one or more industry-specific policies).

 General liability insurance

-General liability insurance covers claims of customer injuries, customer property damage, and personal advertising injury.
-If a client comes into your barber shop and accidentally slips and hits their head, this policy will cover the medical expenses for their injury.
-If that client sues you for negligence, your barber insurance coverage will provide you legal representation and help settle the suit.
+General liability insurance is important liability protection that covers claims of customer injuries, customer property damage, and personal advertising injury.
+If a client comes into your barbershop and accidentally slips and hits their head, a general liability policy will cover the medical costs for their injury.
+If that client sues you for negligence, your barber insurance coverage will provide you legal representation and help settle the lawsuit.

-If you operate your barber shop out of your home, make sure your insurance agent is aware and they can help you craft the right home-based business insurance.
+If you operate your barbershop out of your home, make sure your insurance agent is aware and they can help you craft the right home-based business insurance.
 Barbershops, salons, and other businesses operated out of a home still need the proper coverage.
-You can't rely on homeowners insurance to foot the bill should something go wrong.
+Accidents happen, and you can't rely on homeowners insurance to foot the bill should something go wrong.

 Commercial Property Insurance